merely-useful/py-rse/index.md

 > you may see a suggestion for `git checkout` instead of `git restore`.
 > As of Git version 2.29,
 > `git restore` is still an experimental command,
-> and operates as a specialized form of `git chekcout`.
+> and operates as a specialized form of `git checkout`.
 > `git checkout HEAD bin/plotcounts.py` is equivalent to the last command run.\index{Git commands!checkout}

 We can confirm the file has been restored